3a1/3a1.github.io/content/posts/dseclipse-bootkit/index.md

 {{< img src="binary-size.png">}}

 After stripping this debug information, our binary is 976 bytes in size.
+It’s pretty impressive when you realize that out of those 976 bytes, 464 are taken up just by PE headers.

 We have successfully achieved our goal.

 ### End